Siirry suoraan sisältöön

 Responsible procurement and circular economy

-Responsible procurement reduces negative environmental impacts and promotes positive impacts.
-The city will also be able to support the creation of responsible markets by leading the way in the development and implementation of new solutions that are energy- and material-efficient and promote the circular economy and the preservation of biodiversity.
+Responsible procurement reduces negative impacts on the environment and promotes positive impacts.
+The City can also support the creation of responsible markets by leading the way in the development and implementation of new solutions that are energy- and material-efficient and promote the circular economy and the preservation of biodiversity.

 Read more